sufianadnan/Digital-Clock/README.md

 ## Demo

-You can see the digital clock in action by visiting the following link: [Demo](https://sufianadnan.github.io/Digital-Clock) (Replace with the actual URL of your deployed project).
+You can see the digital clock in action by visiting the following link: [Demo](https://sufianadnan.github.io/Digital-Clock)

 ## Features